Ready to apply? How to submit your application and what happens next depends on what type of applicant you are.

 When you apply, use this QTAC code:

 You don't need to apply for your preferred undergraduate degree.
-If you're eligible to receive an offer, we'll contact you about this.
+We'll contact you about this if you're eligible to receive an offer.

 All other Provisional Entry applicants